denoland/deno/std/fs/README.md

 ### writeFileStr

 Write the string to file.
+Note: this module does not require the `--unstable` flag.

 ```ts
 import {